Organics Cart Information

 Approved Bags for Organics Carts

-The only approved bags are see-through 100% compostable bags, marked by the manufacturer with both the U.S. and Canadian compostable logos.
+The only approved bags are see-through 100% compostable bags and paper bags, marked by the manufacturer with both the U.S. and Canadian compostable logos.
 You can purchase 100% compostable bags in Beaumont at:

 - No Frills (Glad Compostable Bags)